ergonames/ergo-names-docs/system/tokenstandard.md

 | R6 | Long | Payment in NanoErgs |
 | R7 | Coll[Byte] | Address of minting user |

-The royalty standard in register 4 is EIP-0024 complient.
+The royalty standard in register 4 is EIP-0024 compliant.

 ### Naming Standard